-The most popular choices are child seats and trailers, though cargo bikes are getting more common and many people swear by them for the school run.
+The most popular choices are child seats and trailers, though the best electric cargo bikes are popular picks for the school and grocery run.

-Bike trailers are usually two- or three-wheeled trailers that will seat one or two children, can be attached to the rear of the bike, and will be pulled along behind it.
+Bike trailers are usually two- or three-wheeled trailers that will seat one or two children, and can be attached to the rear of the bike to be pulled along behind it.

-They will have a roll cage and covers that protect the children inside from weather, grit from the road and insects.
+They will have a roll cage and covers that protect the passengers inside from weather, grit from the road and insects.
 Many often work as joggers and strollers in addition to trailers.

-There are a few advantages over a child seat, including greater carrying capacity with room for nappies, groceries, toys and so on, and better bike handling.
+There are a few advantages over a child seat, including greater carrying capacity with room for nappies, groceries, toys and so on, as well as better bike handling for you.

-They are wider and more visible than child seats, which encourages drivers to give you room.
+They are wider and more visible than child seats too, which encourages drivers to give you room.

 Another advantage of a trailer is that you may be able to fit a small balance bike in the storage space.
 This way, if your little one wants to ride for a bit they can, then jump back in the trailer when they get tired.

-Most child seats fit on the back of a bike, using an attachment system similar to a rear pannier or luggage rack.
-You can also get front-mounted child seats that usually sit on the top tube between the saddle and the handlebars.
+You can also get front-mounted child seats that usually sit on the top tube between the saddle and the handlebar.

 Front seats affect the handling less than rear seats, but force you to ride bow-legged – okay for a mile or two, irritating beyond.

-When fitting, ensure the base of the seat back is above or in front of the rear axle.
+When fitting, ensure the back of the seat is above or in front of the rear axle.
 Weight further back can ruin handling.
-You get better control with wide bars — flat or riser.
+You get better control with a wide bar – flat or riser.

-SAFETY NOTE: It’s vital that nothing – wayward clothing, feet, fingers — can end up in a wheel.
+Safety note: It’s vital that nothing – wayward clothing, feet, fingers – ends up in a wheel.
 All trailers have side panels to prevent this, and most seats have foot straps and side panels.